Opentrons/opentrons/api/docs/source/v2/new_atomic_commands.rst

    pipette.pick_up_tip(tiprack['A1'])

-If you have associated a tiprack with your pipette such as in the :ref:`new_pipette` section or :ref:`protocol_api-protocols-and-instruments`, then you can simply call
+If you have associated a tiprack with your pipette such as in the :ref:`new-pipette` section or :ref:`protocol_api-protocols-and-instruments`, then you can simply call

 .. code-block:: python